-Developed runoff from the site remains much like existing conditions.
-Exit points are at similar locations, and detention basins detain the flow to less-than-existing conditions.
-Developed runoff enters the Highlands Wash and the west un-named wash.
-The following table provides a summary of the proposed condition's hydrology:
+Developed runoff from the site remains much like existing conditions with flows being directed to the aforementioned adjacent washes, following attenuation of developed flows.
+Exit points are at similar locations and retention/detention basins reduce and slow the flow to less-than existing conditions.
+Developed runoff enters the Highlands Wash and the Unnamed Wash as it does in the existing condition.